isntlee/PopFlix/README.md

 <br>

 ## Explanations:
-These notes develop on the more interesting\complex parts of the project
+These notes develop on the more interesting parts of the project

 <br>

 **API**
-- To facilitate an aribitrary depth of Channels in the API: the final item/slug in the URL is taken as the key object and searched.
-The URL path is found retroactively by tracing parent channels.
+- To facilitate an arbitrary depth of Channels in the API, the final item in the URL is taken as the key object and searched.
+The URL path is found retroactively by tracing parent Channels.
     Filtering for Groups is achieved by checking for a 'Group' channel parameter.

 <br>

 **API ListView**
-- A generic view for listing channels with several overrides.
+- A generic view for listing Channels with several overrides.

     - Overridden dispatch method for handling URL validation and routing.
       Also handles the extraction of a `group` parameter from the GET request.

-    - The get_queryset method is overridden to provide a queryset that filters channels based on a `channel` or an optional `group` channel parameter.
+    - The `get_queryset` method is overridden to provide a queryset that filters Channels based on a `channel` or an optional `group` parameter.

 <br>

 **API URL pattern**:
-- URL pattern for the ListView with a dynamic path and optional group parameter.
+- URL pattern for the ListView with a dynamic path and optional `group` parameter.

-    - This pattern captures a path and an optional group from the URL, passing them as arguments to the ListView view.
+    - This pattern captures a path and passes it to the ListView.
 The path here is the hierarchy of Channels.
-The path is required, while the group is optional and can be omitted from the URL.
+The path is required, while the `group` is optional and can be omitted from the URL.

 <br>